Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New command `rbw masspro delete status` has been added to remove an import status done.

+- New option `--proxy` has been added to command `rbw login` in order to log-in through a proxy.

 **Others changes**

 -

 ### Rainbow CLI 1.36 (Beta) - February 2018